carlosjdd/qbo_control/README.md

 - `/set_mouth` is the topic to set any expression on the mouth.

-To know how every topic work, you must have a look at the file ``nodes.xlsx``
+To know how every topic work, you must have a look in the folder ``docs``.
+There, the full documentation is in the file ``nodes and topics`` but you can also find the next images for every node and topic: